Medicare Advantage Enrollment | How to Sign Up

 To simplify the process, follow this checklist:

-Mark your IEP dates: Plan to enroll within your seven-month window.
+- Mark your IEP dates: Plan to enroll during your seven-month window.

-Review your coverage needs: Decide if you need a Medicare Advantage plan or additional Part D coverage.
+- Review your coverage needs: Decide whether you need Medicare Advantage, Part D, or both.

 Have questions about Medicare enrollment?
-Feel free to give us a call, and we will guide you through Medicare Advantage enrollment.
+You can always give us a call — we’re here to guide you through Medicare Advantage enrollment.